cyberconcepts/loops/README.txt

   >>> from loops.concept import ConceptTypeSourceList
   >>> types = ConceptTypeSourceList(cc1)
   >>> sorted(t.title for t in types)
-  [u'Customer', u'Domain', u'Predicate', u'Query', u'Topic', u'Type', u'Unknown Type']
+  [u'Customer', u'Domain', u'Predicate', u'Topic', u'Type', u'Unknown Type']

 Using a PredicateSourceList we can retrieve a list of the available predicates.